mscook/CV/CV.rst

 I am the internal security officer.
 I am in charge of our ISO27001 and PCI-DSS 3.0 compliance projects.

-I administrator many Linux servers at once.
-I automate my work using orchestration/automation tools such as Ansible_ and Fabric_.
+I administer many Linux servers at once.
+I automate and reproduce my work using orchestration/automation tools such as Ansible_ and Fabric_.

 I am a `Software Carpentry Instructor`_ and `Data Carpentry Instructor`_.
 As an instructor I am trained to teach the Unix Shell, Python, R, Git, SQL and Cloud Computing to researchers with limited technical skills.
 This has taught me how to translate/explain highly technical topics to non-technical people.